lileeshao/TOAK-code/README.md

 # Demo code of TOAK

-This is the demo code for the paper "Adversarial for Social Privacy: A Poisoning Strategy to Degrade User Identity Linkage".
+This is the demo code for TOAK.
 It contains the following parts:

 * toak_attack.py : source code of proposed TOAK.
 * vgae.py : source code of Variational Graph Auto-encoder (VGAE), which is used to generate node embedding.